A Large-Scale IPv6-Based Measurement of the Starlink Network

-Fortunately, Starlink has already supported native IPv6 across all routers\cite{starlink_ipv6_support}.
-Therefore, we propose leveraging public IPv6 addresses as probing targets.
-Specifically, we utilize the IPv6 prefixes from the Starlink GeoIP database~\cite{p1} as input for our active IPv6 address scanning system to identify active Starlink user routers.
-To the best of our knowledge, our method discovers the most comprehensive list of active Starlink user routers' IPv6 addresses, i.e., approximately 3.2 million addresses across 102 countries and 123 regions.
-This method not only provides probing targets for investigating the Starlink backbone network, but also enables more accurate statistical analysis on Starlink users.
+Fortunately, Starlink has already supported native IPv6 on all routers, although enabling it is not mandatory~\cite{starlink_ipv6_support}.
+Therefore, we propose leveraging public IPv6 addresses as targets for probing.
+Specifically, we utilize the IPv6 prefixes from the Starlink GeoIP Feed~\cite{p1} as input for our active IPv6 address scanning system to identify active Starlink user routers.
+Our method is capable of exhaustively enumerating all possible IPv6 addresses of Starlink user routers, thus providing more comprehensive coverage than any existing IPv6 target generation approaches.
+Unlike these general-purpose algorithms, which may yield addresses belonging to different devices of the same user and introduce unnecessary redundancy, our approach specifically targets user routers to achieve more precise and representative coverage.
+To the best of our knowledge, our method discovers the most comprehensive list of active IPv6 addresses of Starlink user routers, i.e., approximately \num{5.98} million addresses across \num{208} regions in \num{165} countries, as of December 29th, 2025.
+We use ``region'' to describe the geographic segmentation as defined in the Starlink GeoIP Feed.
+This usage remains consistent throughout the text except where explicitly noted.
+This method not only provides probing targets for investigating the Starlink backbone network but also enables more accurate statistical analysis of Starlink users.